Oxymetaphoric/milestone_project_3/README.md

     - from this point you can run locally with:
         >$ `python3 app.py`

-- navigate to the heroku website and create an account/login.
+- To deploy online, navigate to the heroku website and create an account/login.
 - create a new app, and in the Settings page click 'Show Environment Vars', and input:

     |   variable    |     value     |